SM10/proxy-rabbit/README.md

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 Proxy Rabbit will provide 2 ways to search for a proxy, or another user from that region who will help purchase and mail a desired product.
 The first is by country, and the second will be by popular products.

 Once the user has found a proxy, they can send them a message through Proxy Rabbit's built-in messenging system.